xcodebeta/SpringRestApi/README.md

 You may have noticed that this is a layered architecture.
 For example, controllers should not talk to repositories directly.
 Layers should only communicate with those directly above or below it.
 This, of course, is a *pattern* not a rule.

-## Common Anti-patterns to Avoid

-**NOTE 3: Anti-patterns are a sensitive subject because they are tied closely to opinion.
-In fact, some people argue that using design patterns *at all* is an anti-pattern because not enough abstraction was provided.**

-The following anti-patterns are code that is typically found in software, but lead to unmaintainable, highly coupled, less cohesive, or issue-prone code.

-- **God object (or BaseBean, or CallSuper)** is an anti-pattern in which objects have too much responsibility or know too much information.
-God objects violate the single responsibility principle.
-Instead, use composition.
-    - Beware of any class name starting with `Base`. `Base` objects typically provide methods to child classes that model disjoint problems and therefore lead to a bloated, less cohesive object hierarchy.
-Remember that composition is more flexible than inheritance.
-- **Interface bloat** is an anti-pattern that arises when an interface becomes too powerful (defines too many methods) that end up making it difficult or impossible to implement for more than one concrete implementation.

 # Development Topics

 ## Consuming from the Client Side